 These instructions assume that you are using a shared short code.
-Nexmo also offers dedicated short codes specific to your organisation.
+Vonage also offers dedicated short codes specific to your organization.
 Find out more about short codes here.

 To configure a shared US short code for 2FA:

 - In the left-hand navigation menu, click Numbers then Buy numbers.

 - Click the add a shared short code link.

 - Click the Add a short code for two factor authentication button.

 - Click Update.
 Vonage will process your application.
 Approval can take up to five business days.